thatcatfromspace/ChatPDF-backend/setup.md

 - The app uses Chroma for vector storage, persisting data in the `chroma_store` directory.
 - Ollama runs on port `11434` by default.
 If you change the port, update the FastAPI app accordingly.

+## Running on a cloud server
+- The backend is already hosted on a GCP server.
+- To replicate it, install `nginx` and `certbot` on the server.
+- Obtain a free SSL certificate and a DNS record for the static IP on the server.
+- Configure the DNS to match the IP.